osintseva/grasshopper_live_bridge/TESTING.md

-# 🐍 Rhino 8 Python Component Creation Testing Guide
+# 🐍 Python Component Creation Testing Guide

-This guide will help you test the new programmatic Python component creation features for Grasshopper in Rhino 8.
+This guide will help you test the Python component creation feature for Grasshopper in Rhino 8.

 ## 🎯 Overview

-Two new endpoints have been added to create Python components programmatically:

-1. **`create_python_advanced`** - Uses the official Rhino 8.14+ `Python3Component.Create` API
-2. **`create_python_xml`** - Uses XML serialization workaround for older versions

-Both endpoints support:
+The **`create_python_component`** endpoint enables programmatic Python component creation using the proven RhinoCodePluginGH API with ScriptVariableParam support.

+Features:
-- ✅ Custom input/output parameter specification
+- ✅ Custom input/output parameter specification using ScriptVariableParam
 - ✅ Custom Python code injection
 - ✅ Automatic component connections
 - ✅ Position control on canvas
+- ✅ Robust method overload handling
+- ✅ Type hints and parameter configuration

 ## 🔧 Prerequisites

 ### Required Software
-- **Rhino 8** (any version, but 8.14+ recommended for best results)
+- **Rhino 8** with RhinoCode plugin loaded
 - **Grasshopper** loaded with your LiveCodingComponent plugin
 - **Python 3.7+** with `websockets` package